 These two packages have been made distinct from one another for two reasons: First, the QoS policies constitute a significant proportion of the total set of types in the Infrastructure Module, and the contents of the module are thus easier to understand when they are divided along this line.
 Second, a dedicated package for QoS policies makes the code completion features of modern programming environments easier to use, because it allows users to narrow the set of classes through which they must search in order to find the one they’re looking for.
 The term “core” has been preferred to “infrastructure” for the sake of brevity (such as when using fully qualified names) and for consistency with the C++ PSM for DDS, which uses the term “core” as well.

+Issue #16531: Getting rid of the Bootstrap object

-Bootstrap Class
+ServiceEnvironment Class

-A Bootstrap object represents an instantiation of a Service implementation within a JVM.
+A ServiceEnvironment object represents an instantiation of a Service implementation within a JVM.
 It is the “root” for all other DDS objects and assists in their creation by means of an internal service-provider interface.
-All stateful types in this PSM implement an interface DDSObject, through a getBootstrap method on which they can provide access to the Bootstrap from which they are ultimately derived.
-(Bootstrap itself implements this interface; a Bootstrap always returns this from its getBootstrap operation.)
+All stateful types in this PSM implement an interface DDSObject, through a getServiceEnvironment method on which they can provide access to the ServiceEnvironment from which they are ultimately derived.
+(ServiceEnvironment itself implements this interface; a ServiceEnvironment always returns this from its getServiceEnvironment operation.)

-The Bootstrap class allows implementations to avoid the presence of static state, if desired.
+The ServiceEnvironment class allows implementations to avoid the presence of static state, if desired.
 It also allows multiple DDS implementations—or multiple versions of the “same” implementation—to potentially coexist within the same Java run-time environment.
-A DDS application’s first step is to instantiate a Bootstrap, which represents the DDS implementation that it will use.
+A DDS application’s first step is to instantiate a ServiceEnvironment, which represents the DDS implementation that it will use.
 From there, it can create all of its additional DDS objects.

-The Bootstrap class is abstract.
-To avoid compile-time dependencies on concrete Bootstrap implementations, an application can instantiate a Bootstrap by means of a static createInstance method on the Bootstrap class.
-This method looks up a concrete Bootstrap subclass using a Java system property containing the name of that subclass.
+The ServiceEnvironment class is abstract.
+To avoid compile-time dependencies on concrete ServiceEnvironment implementations, an application can instantiate a ServiceEnvironment by means of a static createInstance method on the ServiceEnvironment class.
+This method looks up a concrete ServiceEnvironment subclass using a Java system property containing the name of that subclass.
 This subclass must be provided by implementers and will therefore have an implementation-specific name.

+ServiceEnvironement provides factory mehods for the following objects: DynamicTypeFactory, WaitSet, GuardCondition, TypeSupport, Time, Duration, and InstanceHandle.
+It also provides helper functions allStatuses and noStatuses to create special instances of Status objects.

 Error Handling and Exceptions